SLS-007 is a Peptide-based Approach Targeting the NACore for Parkinson’s Disease

 - The overexpression of α-synuclein leads to the formation of α-synuclein aggregates which comprise Lewy bodies and neurites which are the hallmarks of the pathogenesis of PD

 - Recent in vitro and cell culture research have shown that SLS-007 has the potential to stop the propagation and seeding of α-synuclein aggregates

 - Seelos will evaluate in vivo delivery of SLS-007 in a PD transgenic mouse model

-- The goal will be to establish in vivo pharmacokinetics and pharmacodynamics profiles and target engagement parameters of SLS-007
+- The goal will be to establish the in vivo pharmacokinetics and pharmacodynamics profile and target engagement parameters of SLS-007

 - The α-synuclein protein function in the healthy brain is currently unknown

 - It is of great interest to PD researchers because it is a major constituent of Lewy bodies, protein clumps that are the pathological hallmark of PD

 - In the several years since its discovery, α-synuclein has been the focus of intensive efforts by basic PD researchers working to definitively characterize the protein's role in PD and its potential as a target for neuroprotective therapies

 - Stoker TB, Torsney KM, Barker RA.
 Emerging treatment approaches for Parkinson’s Disease.
 Front Neurosci.
 2018; 12:693.